Donald Trump And Kim Richards — An Item? RHOBH Star Reveals ‘Dinner,’ Won’t Confirm Intimate Details

 “Let’s just leave it at this!” replied Richards, a former regular on the 1979 NBC TV sitcom Hello, Larry.
 “I don’t want to talk about the president!”

 While Trump has been married three times, most recently to current United States First Lady Melania Trump, Richards herself has been hitched twice.
-But she has also been involved in two other significant, long-term relationships, including one to businessman John Jackson, who is the father of Richards’ youngest child, Kimberly Jackson, who would be 22 years old in 2017.
+But she has also been involved in two other significant, long-term relationships, including one to businessman John Jackson, who is the father of Richards’ youngest child, Kimberly Jackson, who would be 22-years-old in 2017.

 Prior to her out-of-wedlock relationship with Jackson, Richards was engaged to securities trader John Collett, who was implicated in a $150 million scheme to rip off more than 8,000 elderly, would-be investors.
 In 1991, Collett was murdered by a man who said he was paid $30,000 to kill him.
 But if indeed the murder was a paid hit, the mastermind who ordered Collett’s death was never identified.

-Trump — who is 18 years older than Richards — has also been embroiled in numerous scandals, including charges of sexual assault and harassment leveled at him by 12 different women wh made the accusations during the 2016 presidential campaign.
+Trump — who is 18 years older than Richards — has also been embroiled in numerous scandals, including charges of sexual assault and harassment leveled at him by 12 different women who made the accusations during the 2016 presidential campaign.

 The allegations include one woman who said Trump grabbed her breasts when he was seated next to her on an airline flight; another who reported that Trump, whom she had never met, sat next to her in a nightclub and reached his hand up her skirt to touch her genital area; and another woman who said that during the 1997 Miss Universe Pageant, which Trump owned, he entered the contestants’ dressing room unannounced as the women — some of them minors — were changing clothes.
 “Don’t worry, ladies, I’ve seen it all before,” Trump told the stunned women, according to multiple eyewitness accounts.